Guidance has been updated since the below was published, to see the latest please visit this page.

 Educational Visits – Covid-19

-Towards the latter part of the school year we were inundated with emails, calls and request messages on EVOLVE, our Educational visit platform, from schools who had no idea where to turn to get support, guidance and advice.
-Covid-19 is a deadly disease that had hit the world and a global pandemic was sweeping across the land closing schools, public spaces and business.
+Towards the latter part of the school year, we were inundated with emails, calls and request messages on EVOLVE, our Educational visit platform, from schools that had no idea where to turn to get support, guidance and advice.
+Covid-19 is a deadly disease that had hit the world and a global pandemic was sweeping across the land closing schools, public spaces and businesses.

 What the latest guidance says…

 As we all know learning outside the classroom has both educational benefits and health benefits.
 It provides opportunities to get out into the fresh air and has the space to social distance.